UCREL/USS2026/assets/markdowns/hackathon-multilingual-ner.md

 The CodaBench page covers the following:

-- Training, development, and test data release.
+- Training, development, and test data release for all languages.
 - Scoring submissions using the F1 score.
 - Leadboard showing the performance of current submissions.